voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 -   `fiftyone.version`: a semver version specifier (or `*`) describing the required FiftyOne version for the plugin to work properly
 -   `operators`: a list of operator names registered by the plugin
+-   `panels`: a list of panel names registred by the plugin
 -   `secrets`: a list of secret keys that may be used by the plugin

 Check out the